 Revered among Quentin Tarantino fans as one of his best works, Reservoir Dogs is a heist flick that delivers everything you’d expect from Tarantino.
 It’s full of wisecracks, idle conversations, and gut-wrenching violence.
 It hasn’t aged perfectly, but it’s a great snapshot of Tarantino’s work at a time when he was just reaching the height of his powers.

 Beloved by critics and widely considered one of the greatest heist films ever made, Rififi was shot by an American director working in France while he was blacklisted during the Red Scare.
 Rififi’s prolonged heist sequence, which is presented without dialogue or music, ranks as one of the greatest sequences in movie history.
-This classic film is also available on FilmStruck.

 The Thomas Crown Affair